As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 23. What’s a cognitive bias you caught yourself thinking this year?

-What mental shortcuts have you taken and what snap judgements did they lead to?
-Did you catch yourself thinking in terms of a cognitive bias in the moment or is it only upon reflection that you’re recognizing your mistake?
+What mental shortcuts have you taken, and what snap judgments did they lead to?
+Did you catch yourself thinking about a cognitive bias at the moment, or is it only upon reflection that you recognize your mistake?

-Staying aware of cognitive biases will help reduce the amount of flawed reasoning you use and help you make better decisions.
-Being able to spot these biases (both when you fall for them and in conversation with others) will give you an open mind and ultimately lead to better choices.
+Staying aware of cognitive biases will help reduce your flawed reasoning and help you make better decisions.
+Spotting these biases (both when you fall for them and in conversation with others) will give you an open mind and ultimately lead to better choices.

 24. If you could rewind one year, what advice would you give yourself knowing what you know now?

-It’s interesting to see how much knowledge and wisdom you've gained through this past somewhat challenging year.
+Seeing how much knowledge and wisdom you've gained through this somewhat challenging year is interesting.
 Take the advice that you would give to your past self and apply it now to help improve this next year.

 25. What is a new skill that you learned this year?

-Maybe you had to switch over to an updated computer system at work or you took up a new hobby that you’ve always wanted to learn about.
-Think of at least one skill in which you’ve progressed through the stages of learning and competence this year.
+Maybe you had to switch to an updated computer system at work, or you took up a new hobby you’ve always wanted to learn about.
+Think of at least one skill in which you’ve progressed through learning and competence this year.

-What skills do you want to learn in 2023?
+What new skills do you want to learn in 2025?

 26. How did your relationship with yourself change this year?

-As we learn and grow mentally and spiritually, we learn a little more about ourselves.
-As you reflect on the past year, ask yourself if you have become your own best friend, disappointed yourself, or in some other way discovered a trait that changed how you view yourself.
+We learn more about ourselves as we grow mentally and spiritually.
+As you reflect on the past year, ask yourself if you have become your own best friend, disappointed yourself, or discovered a trait that changed how you view yourself.

 Hopefully, you have discovered some wonderful things about yourself and your strengths throughout the year.